cran/ncdfCF/README.md

 rather distinct from array-based data sets.
 At the moment there is no specific code for DSG, but the simplest layouts can currently already be read (without any warranty).
-Various methods, such as `CFVariable::subset()` or `CFData::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::data()` to get the whole data variable as a `CFData` object for further processing.
+Various methods, such as `CFVariable::subset()` or `CFVariable::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::data.table` for a format that matches the structure of a typical table closest.
 You can identify a DSG data set by the `featureType` attribute of the `CFDataset`.

 More comprehensive support for DSG is in the development plan.

 ## Development plan

-Package `ncdfCF` is in the early phases of development.
-It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats; and can write single data arrays back to a netCDF file.
-From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of “bounds” information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information.
+Package `ncdfCF` is still being developed.
+It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats;
+and can write single data variables back to a netCDF file.
+From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information, among others.

 Development plans for the near future focus on supporting the below
 features:

 ##### netCDF

-- Support for writing of data sets (`CFArray` instances can already be written to file).
+- Support for writing of complex data sets (single `CFVariable` instances can already be written to file).
+- Writing data to an unlimited dimension of a data variable.

 ##### CF Metadata Conventions

-- Calculate parametric vertical coordinates.
+- Cell methods
 - Aggregation, using the CFA convention.
 - Support for discrete sampling geometries.
-- Interface to “standard_name” libraries and other “defined vocabularies”.
 - Compliance with CMIP5 / CMIP6 requirements.

 ## Installation

-Package `ncdfCF` is still in the early phases of development.
-While extensively tested on multiple well-structured datasets, errors may still occur, particularly in datasets that do not adhere to the CF Metadata Conventions.
+Package `ncdfCF` is still being developed.
+While extensively tested on multiple well-structured data sets, errors may still occur, particularly in data sets that do not adhere to the CF Metadata Conventions.
 The API may still change and although care is taken not to make breaking changes, sometimes this is unavoidable.

 Installation from CRAN of the latest release: